Dinis-Lei/TAI_Lab01/README.md

 Below are the parameters to run the program.
 All parameters are optional except the path to the file.
+Take note that the sample given as an argument should be an excerpt of the training file with K or bigger size.

 ```bash
 ./bin/cpm_gen -n 100 -k 4 -s <sample text> <path to file>